Long acting depot buprenorphine has been approved for the treatment of opioid dependence in Australia

 There are a number of clinically relevant drug-drug interactions (DDIs) that could occur for patients on depot buprenorphine.
 Some of these include:

-- Interactions with CNS depressants that increase the risk of overdose such as other opioids, alcohol, gabapentinoids, antihistamines, anti-psychotics and benzodiazepines.
+- Interactions with CNS depressants that increase the risk of overdose such as other opioids, alcohol, gabapentinoids, tricyclic antidepressants, sedating antihistamines, anti-psychotics and benzodiazepines.

-- Except in emergency situations, opioid antagonists should generally not be used in patients using depot buprenorphine.
+- Except in emergency situations, opioid antagonists should generally not be used in patients being treated with depot buprenorphine.